NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Why removed: Bugged, seems to only work on certain machines.

   Will revisit: When the module has been updated to show on all machines.
 HIGH PRIORITY.
+<a name="other-cool-modules"></a>
+## Other Cool Modules
+- [Monster Blocks](https://foundryvtt.com/packages/monsterblock/) - Adds an NPC sheet in the style of the traditional 5e monster blocks.

+  Why not install: Super cool-looking, but I prefer the Tidy5e sheets instead for NPCs.
 <a name="modules-with-performance-issues"></a>
 ## Modules with Possible Performance Issues?
 - [Perfect Vision](https://foundryvtt.com/packages/perfect-vision/) - Very noticeable FPS drop when dragging tokens and recalculating light.
 Makes this module